ACEsuit/mace/README.md

 MACE provides fast and accurate machine learning interatomic potentials with higher order equivariant message passing.

-This repository contains the MACE reference implementation developed by Ilyes Batatia, Gregor Simm, and David Kovacs.
+This repository contains the MACE reference implementation developed by Ilyes Batatia, Gregor Simm, David Kovacs, and the group of Gabor Csanyi, and friends (see Contributors).

 Also available: